actix/actix-website/content/docs/extractors.md

 Some extractors provide a way to configure the extraction process.
 Json extractor [*JsonConfig*](https://docs.rs/actix-web/1.0.2/actix_web/web/struct.JsonConfig.html) type for configuration.
-When you register a handler using `Route::with()`, it returns a configuration instance.
+To configure an extractor, pass it's configuration object to the resource's `.data()` method.
 In case of a *Json* extractor it returns a *JsonConfig*.
 You can configure the maximum size of the json payload as well as a custom error handler function.

 The following example limits the size of the payload to 4kb and uses a custom error handler.